Lapageria

 Lapageria is a genus of flowering plants with only one known species, Lapageria rosea, commonly known as Chilean bellflower or copihue (/es/, from Mapudungun kopiwe).
 Lapageria rosea is endemic to Chile and it is the national flower of this country.
 It grows in forests in the southern part of Chile, being part of the Valdivian temperate rainforests ecoregion flora.

+Although the IUCN has not evaluated its conservation status, Lapageria rosea was officially declared "in serious danger of extinction" by the Chilean government in 1971.
+The copihue, which has inspired Mapuche legends and has been celebrated in both Chilean literature and music, was officially declared the national flower of Chile on February 24, 1977.

 Description

 Lapageria rosea is an evergreen climbing plant reaching over 10 m high among shrubs and trees.
 The leaves are arranged alternately and are evergreen, leathery, lanceolate and feature three to seven prominent parallel veins.
 The vines twine counterclockwise in the Southern hemisphere and clockwise when grown in the Northern hemisphere (likely due to the apparent motion of the sun).

 The flowers have six thick, waxy tepals which are most commonly red, spotted with white.
 They are most frequently produced in late summer and fall, although they may be produced at other times.
 The fruit is an elongated berry with a tough skin containing numerous small seeds about the size of a tomato seed, which are covered in an edible fleshy arils.
 In the wild the plant is pollinated by hummingbirds.